-Passengers said they were tested for COVID-19 exposure on Saturday.
+Passengers said they were tested for COVID-19 exposure on Saturday before disembarking Sunday.
 The cruise line also gave passengers take-home rapid tests as they left the ship, according to WVUE.

-Cruise ships were an early source of outbreaks at the start of the coronavirus pandemic last year, and some ships were rejected at ports and passengers were forced into quarantine.
+Cruise ships were an early source of outbreaks last year at the start of the coronavirus pandemic as some ships were rejected at ports and passengers were forced into quarantine.
 The CDC issued a no-sail order in March 2020, prompting a standstill that ended last June as cruise ships began to leave U.S. ports with new health and safety requirements.

 The Associated Press